John J. Hoscheit, President

 Japanese Tea Garden

-For information on visiting or private tours of the garden, please e-mail firstname.lastname@example.org or call 630-377-6424.
+For additional information on visiting the Garden, or to schedule a private tour, please e-mail firstname.lastname@example.org or call 630-377-6424.

-For information and reservations of the garden for weddings or photography, please call the Forest Preserve District reservation line at 630-232-1242.
+For information and reservations of the Japanese Tea Garden for weddings or group photography, please call the Forest Preserve District reservation line at 630-232-1242, or email your request to email@example.com

 The Japanese Tea Garden is located in the Fabyan West Forest Preserve in Geneva, on Route 31, just north of Fabyan Parkway.